Planning for Excursions and Incursions with Neurodivergent Students

 -

-Understand the sensory, social, and regulatory demands of off-routine school activities
+Understand the sensory, social, and regulatory demands of out-of-routine school activities

 -

-Plan proactive supports that promote inclusion and regulation
+Plan proactive supports that promote inclusion and emotional regulation

 -